abhilashreddyy/NLP_project/PITCHME.md

 ---
 ## What this application can do ?
 +++
+### generates a excel file which is similar to provided excel file but sentiment and keywords are appended to data
++++
 ### Generates Word Cloud from text

 <img src="images/wordcloud.png" width="500" height = "300" float = 'right'>